- Faith and Worship

 Catholic Diocese of Little Rock

-Bishop Anthony B. Taylor preached the following homily during the confirmation Mass at Our Lady of Good Hope Church in Hope on Saturday, June 21, 2014 and the Carmel of St. Teresa of Jesus Monastery and St. Theresa Church, both in Little Rock, on Sunday, June 22, 2014.
+Bishop Anthony B. Taylor preached the following homily during confirmation Masses at St. Agnes Church in Mena on Saturday, June 6, 2015 and St. Joseph Church in Pine Bluff on Sunday, June 7, 2015.

 My blood type is AB+, which when written looks like my initials.
 It's an uncommon blood type found in only three percent of the population and makes me a universal donor for plasma.
 AB+ plasma is much in demand because it can be given to anyone, regardless of their blood type.

 So for many years, I donated monthly until the blood institute disqualified me from donation because I have travelled to too many foreign countries.
 Plasma is harder to donate than whole blood.
 They hook the donor up to a machine, which draws and centrifuges the blood, separating out the plasma which is collected in a small bag.

 The machine then mixes the red blood cells with saline solution and pumps them back into the donor's arm.
 This process is repeated three or four times until a full unit of plasma is collected.
 As you can imagine, giving plasma does involve a little bit of sacrifice:

 And this one-time bloody sacrifice of his Body on Calvary is repeated every time we celebrate the Eucharist, the unbloody sacrifice of his Body and Blood on our altar and received by us in Communion.

 1.)
 The phlebotomist has to use a very large needle to handle all these operations, and because it's so big, it always hurts a little when they stick you; 2.)
 It takes a lot of time to give plasma, over an hour hooked up to the machine — and woe to you if you need to go to the bathroom; and 3.)
 Your only payment is the good feeling you get for having helped others.